Medical Malpractice And Personal Injury Resources

 There are strict procedural requirements for pursuing a medical malpractice complaint in the state of Indiana.
 Before the complaint can be filed in court, it must be presented to a medical review panel.
-The medical review panel is selected for each case and comprises three physicians and an attorney chairman.
-The panel reviews written evidence submitted by the litigants and issues an opinion that there was malpractice, no malpractice, or a question of fact that prevents them from reaching a decision.
+A medical review panel is selected for each case and consists of three physicians and an attorney chairman.
+The panel reviews written evidence submitted by the litigants and issues an opinion as to whether there was malpractice and whether the malpractice caused the patient harm.

 For an overview of the procedures see the website of the Medical Malpractice division of the Indiana Department of Insurance: www.in.gov/idoi.

-Helpful Information Sites for Injured Patients & Their Families
+Helpful Information Sites For Injured Patients And Their Families

-In the United States, one out of four deaths is due to cancer.
-This year, more than 1,500 people a day are expected to die from cancer.
-It is the second-most common cause of death in the U.S., exceeded only by heart disease (American Cancer Society, Cancer Facts & Figures, 2008, p.
-2).
+One out of three people will be diagnosed with cancer in their lifetime.
+It is the second-most common cause of death in the U.S., exceeded only by heart disease.
 The relative survival rates for all cancers continue to improve.
 This improvement in cancer survivor rates is attributed to earlier diagnosis and improvements in treatment.

 Visit the American Cancer Society website to learn about the early cancer warning signs: www.cancer.org.
 The site can be searched for specific cancers.
 In addition, the American Cancer Society Guidelines for the Early Detection of Cancer includes the recommendations for screening for breast cancer, colon cancer, cervical cancer, endometrial cancer, and prostate cancer.
 Even if you are aware of the general guidelines, it is helpful to review these current guidelines, which reflect advances in technology and medical research.
 For example, in addition to mammograms, the American Cancer Society advises MRI’s for some women at high risk for breast cancer.